bitcoin-dot-org/Bitcoin.org/en/full-node.md

 If you don't have inbound connections, please read instructions for [enabling inbound connections.](#enabling-connections)

+### Accepting Connections Over Tor

+If your Internet connection does not allow port forwarding, or if you prefer not to announce your public IP address, you can accept inbound connections through a Tor onion service.
+Bitcoin Core can create an onion service automatically when it can connect to the Tor control port, or you can configure a static onion service in Tor yourself.

+The examples below assume a Linux server using the default Bitcoin mainnet port 8333 and Tor version 3 onion services.
+They also assume that Bitcoin Core is already installed and synced as described in the Linux instructions above.

+#### Install Tor

+On Debian or Ubuntu, install and start Tor:

+{% highlight bash %}
+sudo apt update
+sudo apt install tor
+sudo systemctl enable --now tor
+{% endhighlight %}

+Tor normally provides a SOCKS proxy on `127.0.0.1:9050`.
+Bitcoin Core uses this proxy to reach other onion nodes and, when configured, to advertise your own onion address.

+#### Option 1: Let Bitcoin Core Create The Onion Service

+Bitcoin Core can create a temporary onion service automatically if it can authenticate to Tor's control port.
+Enable Tor's control port and cookie authentication by adding the following lines to `/etc/tor/torrc`:

+{% highlight bash %}
+ControlPort 9051
+CookieAuthentication 1
+CookieAuthFileGroupReadable 1
+DataDirectoryGroupReadable 1
+{% endhighlight %}

+Restart Tor after changing `torrc`:

+{% highlight bash %}
+sudo systemctl restart tor
+{% endhighlight %}

+The user running `bitcoind` or `bitcoin-qt` must be able to read Tor's cookie authentication file.
+On many Debian-based systems you can find the Tor group from the cookie file and add the Bitcoin Core user to that group, then log out and back in:

+{% highlight bash %}
+TORGROUP=$(stat -c '%G' /run/tor/control.authcookie)
+sudo usermod -a -G ${TORGROUP} $USER
+{% endhighlight %}

+Add the following lines to your `bitcoin.conf` file:

+{% highlight bash %}
+proxy=127.0.0.1:9050
+listen=1
+listenonion=1
+{% endhighlight %}

+Restart Bitcoin Core.
+Once Bitcoin Core connects to Tor's control port, it will create an onion service and advertise it to the network.
+You can check the advertised address with:

+{% highlight bash %}
+bitcoin-cli getnetworkinfo
+{% endhighlight %}

+Look for an `.onion` address in the `localaddresses` field.
+The address created this way may change if Tor or Bitcoin Core is restarted.

+#### Option 2: Configure A Static Onion Service

+If you want a stable onion address that survives restarts, configure Tor with a static onion service.
+Add these lines to `/etc/tor/torrc`:

+{% highlight bash %}
+HiddenServiceDir /var/lib/tor/bitcoin-service/
+HiddenServicePort 8333 127.0.0.1:8334
+{% endhighlight %}

+Restart Tor and read the onion address:

+{% highlight bash %}
+sudo systemctl restart tor
+sudo cat /var/lib/tor/bitcoin-service/hostname
+{% endhighlight %}

+Then add the following lines to `bitcoin.conf`, replacing the example address with the onion address from the `hostname` file:

+{% highlight bash %}
+proxy=127.0.0.1:9050
+externalip=your-onion-address.onion
+bind=127.0.0.1:8334=onion
+listen=1
+{% endhighlight %}

+The `HiddenServicePort` target in `torrc` and the `bind` address in `bitcoin.conf` must match.
+If you change Bitcoin Core's P2P port with `port=`, review the Bitcoin Core release notes for your version because the default onion bind port can depend on that setting.

+Do not expose Bitcoin Core's RPC port through this onion service.
+RPC is for local administration and wallet control; exposing it can put your node or wallet at risk.

+#### Test Your Tor Node

+After restarting Bitcoin Core, wait a few minutes and check that the node is using Tor:

+{% highlight bash %}
+bitcoin-cli getnetworkinfo
+bitcoin-cli getpeerinfo
+{% endhighlight %}

+`getnetworkinfo` should show an onion address under `localaddresses`, and `getpeerinfo` should eventually show peers with `.onion` addresses.
+If the onion address does not appear, check the Tor service status and review Bitcoin Core's debug log for Tor control or proxy errors.
+Starting Bitcoin Core with `debug=tor` in `bitcoin.conf` can provide more detailed Tor diagnostics.

 ### Enabling Connections

 If Bitcoin Core can't automatically configure your router to open port